Themekraft/BP-WC-Vendors/readme.txt

 == Changelog ==

+= 1.1 =
+* Plugin works now with the free and pro version of WC Vendors.
+* Complete rewrite to free/ pro business model with freemius integration
+* New Options, New Admin, New Structure
+* Create new file buddyforms.php for the BuddyForms integration
+* Added options for product creation with BuddyForms
+* Restructure admin settings
+* Added BuddyForm Form Builder Metabox
+* Added a new function to move form tabs into the vendors dashboard
+* Improved the Admin UI
+* Created a starter class for more structure
+* Added BuddyForms and BuddyForms Members as recommended plugins
+* Create a new file welcome-screen.php for the activation redirect.
+* Added new admin tab for the sign up and become ma vendor forms
+* Created a new file shortcodes.php to add shortcodes
+* Create two new shortcodes
+    1. to view the become a vendor shortcake
+    2. display a registation form or become an author if already logged in
+* Created new file admin.js
+* Created a shortcode generator to use for become a vendor/ registration forms
+* Added WooElements and wc4bp as dependancies recommendations.
+* Included the bp wc vendors banner
+* Make sure the orders tab is only loaded if WC Vendors Pro is activated
+* Created a Form Builder Template to create the Become a Vendor Form
+* Added Go Professional Tab to the Settings
+* Recreate the Welcome Screen with Dependancies management and Instillation Instructions.
+Links to help and Pro Versions
+* Moved the welcome css to a css file and make sure it only gets loaded if the welcome screen is displayed
+* Make sure the GO Pro links are removed if pro version.
+* Make sure the quick-links.php template is overwritten with an empty template.
+We not want to have tabs as links in the free and pro version all needed links will be integrated as BuddyPress tabs.
+* Clean up the code
+* Fixed multiple issues
+* Lots of overall improvements

 = 1.0.9.1 =
-Added admin notice The plugin "does not support WooCommerce 3.0 and will become a free/pro Plugin"
+* Added admin notice The plugin "does not support WooCommerce 3.0 and will become a free/pro Plugin"

 = 1.0.9 =
-Fixed the pagination in the vendor dashboard products section Check if roles exist to avoid php notice
+* Fixed the pagination in the vendor dashboard products section
+* Check if roles exist to avoid php notice

 = 1.0.8 =
-Remove the Quicklinks from the dashboard.
+* Remove the Quicklinks from the dashboard.
 Some user reported wired issues with the redirect.
-Remove all BuddyForms dependencies and template files.
+* Remove all BuddyForms dependencies and template files.

 = 1.0.7 =
 * Fixed some js issues in the profile.